Bradymck/Aquaprime2.1/README.md

-# Aqua Prime
+# Aqua Prime 💧

 _Aqua Prime_ is an integrated bot suite designed to enhance online community interactions on platforms such as Discord and Twitch.
-By leveraging machine learning, natural language processing, and API integrations, Aqua Prime aims to deliver a rich interactive experience to users.
+By leveraging machine learning, natural language processing, and API integrations, Aqua Prime aims to deliver a rich interactive experience to users.💧

 ![Aqua Prime](https://i.imgur.com/ba0mt4G.png)
 ## 🌟 Features

 ### Discord Bot
    - 🤖 **Chat with AI**: Engage in conversations with a context-aware AI.